‘Medicare for All’ is driving a wedge through labor movement

 The flyer generated a vicious backlash from Sanders supporters, who Argüello-Kline said deluged her with death threats and posted her home address online.
 Argüello-Kline, a Nicaraguan immigrant, said that, for the first time in her career as a union activist, her children worried about her safety.

+“I will never sign a bill that will reduce the health care benefits they have,” Sanders said.
+“We will only expand it for them, for every union in America.”

-Sanders’ fight with the Culinary Union is emblematic of an broader fight in the movement over whether to bargain for the specific interests of their members or the good of all workers.
+Sanders’ fight with the Culinary Union is emblematic of a broader fight in the movement over whether to bargain for the specific interests of their members or the good of all workers.

 Labor supporters of Medicare for All say all workers, even those with strong insurance plans, should be in favor of expanding access to coverage.